 It is becoming the norm in large cross-border transactions raising competition concerns for the US, Canadian, Mexican and EU authorities to work closely together during the investigative stages, and even in determining remedies, minimising the potential of arriving at diverging outcomes.
-Regional cooperation among some of the newer agencies has also become more common; for example, the Argentinian authority has worked with Brazil's CADE, which in turn has worked with Chile.
+The Korean Fair Trade Commission has stated that it will engage in even greater cooperation with foreign competition authorities, particularly those of China and Japan, which are similar to Korea in their industrial structure.
+Regional cooperation among some of the newer agencies has also become more common; for example, the Argentinian authority has worked with Brazil's CADE, which in turn has worked with the Chilean authority.
 Competition authorities in Bosnia and Herzegovina, Bulgaria, Croatia, Macedonia, Montenegro, Serbia, Slovenia and Turkey similarly maintain close ties and cooperate on transactions.
 Taiwan is part of the Asia-Pacific Economic Cooperation Forum, which shares a database.
 In transactions not requiring filings in multiple EU jurisdictions, Member States often keep each other informed during the course of an investigation.
 In addition, transactions not meeting the EU threshold can nevertheless be referred to the Commission in appropriate circumstances.
-In 2009, the US signed a memorandum of understanding with the Russian Competition Authority to facilitate cooperation; China has 'consulted' with the US and EU on some mergers and entered into a cooperation agreement with the US authorities in 2011.
+In 2009, the US signed a memorandum of understanding with the Russian Competition Authority to facilitate cooperation; China has 'consulted' with the US and the EU on some mergers and entered into a cooperation agreement with the US authorities in 2011.
 The US also has recently entered into a cooperation agreement with India.

 Although some jurisdictions have recently raised the size threshold at which filings are mandated, others have broadened the scope of their legislation to include, for instance, partial ownership interests.
 Some jurisdictions continue to have as their threshold test for pre-merger notification whether there is an 'acquisition of control'.
-Many of these jurisdictions, however, will include as a reportable situation the creation of 'joint control', 'negative (e.g., veto) control' rights to the extent that they may give rise to de jure or de facto control (e.g., Turkey), or a change from 'joint control' to 'sole control' (e.g., EU and Lithuania).
+Many of these jurisdictions, however, will include as a reportable situation the creation of 'joint control', 'negative (e.g., veto) control' rights to the extent that they may give rise to de jure or de facto control (e.g., Turkey), or a change from 'joint control' to 'sole control' (e.g., the EU and Lithuania).
 Minority holdings and concerns over 'creeping acquisitions', in which an industry may consolidate before the agencies become fully aware, have become the focus of many jurisdictions.
-Some jurisdictions will consider as reviewable acquisitions in which only a 10 per cent or less interest is being acquired (e.g., Serbia for certain financial and insurance mergers), although most jurisdictions have somewhat higher thresholds (e.g., Korea sets the threshold at 15 per cent of a public company and otherwise 20 per cent of a target; and Japan and Russia at any amount exceeding 20 per cent of the target).
+Some jurisdictions will consider as reviewable acquisitions in which only a 10 per cent or less interest is being acquired (e.g., Serbia for certain financial and insurance mergers), although most jurisdictions have somewhat higher thresholds (e.g., Korea sets the threshold at 15 per cent of a public company and otherwise at 20 per cent of a target; and Japan and Russia at any amount exceeding 20 per cent of the target).
 Others use as the benchmark the impact that the partial shareholding has on competition; Norway, for instance, can challenge a minority shareholding that creates or strengthens a significant restriction on competition.
-Several agencies in the past few years have analysed partial ownership acquisitions on a standalone basis as well as in connection with joint ventures (e.g., Canada, China, Cyprus, Finland and Switzerland).
-Vertical mergers were also the subject of review (and even resulted in some enforcement actions) in a number of jurisdictions (e.g., Canada, China, Sweden and Taiwan).
+The UK also focuses on whether the minority shareholder has 'material influence' (i.e., the ability to make or influence commercial policy) over the entity.
+Several agencies during the past few years have analysed partial ownership acquisitions on a standalone basis as well as in connection with JVs (e.g., Canada, China, Cyprus, Finland and Switzerland).
+Vertical mergers were also a subject of review (and even resulted in some enforcement actions) in a number of jurisdictions (e.g., Belgium, Canada, China, Sweden and Taiwan).
 Portugal even viewed as an 'acquisition' subject to notification the non-binding transfer of a customer base.